 Nicolas Herzig received his M.E. degree in mechanical engineering and his M.S. in mechatronics from Polytech Annecy Chambery, Annecy, France in 2011.
 After one year working for two French start-ups, he started his Ph.D studies in control engineering within the Ampere Lab (UMR CNRS 5005) at Institut National des Sciences Appliquees (INSA) de Lyon, Universite de Lyon, Lyon, France.
 He received is Ph.D in control engineering from INSA in 2016.

-Since November 2016, Nicolas Herzig joined the Center for Robotics Research at King’s College London.
+Since February 2017, Nicolas Herzig joined the Dyson School of Design Engineering at Imperial College London.
 He is working on the MOTION Project.

 Description of research

 He is focused on developing a new phantom for the abdominal palpation.
 Indeed, he is trying to reproduce the motion of organs during the breathing and to simulate some liver pathologies.

 He is also working on position, force and stiffness control for palpation robot in order to maximize the information gain.

 - Soft robtics

 - De la Conception à la Commande d’une Nouvelle Interface Haptique 4 Axes Hybride Pneumatique Électrique pour la Simulation d’Accouchement : le BirthSIM.